Home ยป Thousand Islands

 Over its history, it’s been attacked and burned three times, the site of a Native American treaty, and the only Jewish refugee camp in the United States during World War 2, among other things.
 This storied past makes the fort an incredible spot to visit if you love learning about US history.

-Today, the fort is located on the outskirts of the city of Oswego in the middle of Font Ontario Park.
+Today, the fort is located on the outskirts of the city of Oswego in the middle of Fort Ontario Park.
 The fort that you see today dates to 1830, and it is set up to resemble how it would have looked in 1868.
 However, there’s a lot of great information about the entire history of the fort.

 Outside of Fort Ontario in Oswego New York